encode/django-rest-framework/docs/api-guide/fields.md

 * `min_value` Validate that the number provided is no less than this value.
 * `localize` Set to `True` to enable localization of input and output based on the current locale.
 This will also force `coerce_to_string` to `True`.
 Defaults to `False`.
 Note that data formatting is enabled if you have set `USE_L10N=True` in your settings file.
 * `rounding` Sets the rounding mode used when quantising to the configured precision.
 Valid values are [`decimal` module rounding modes][python-decimal-rounding-modes].
 Defaults to `None`.
+* `normalize_output` Will normalize the decimal value when serialized.
+This will strip all trailing zeroes and change the value's precision to the minimum required precision to be able to represent the value without loosing data.
+Defaults to `False`.

 #### Example usage